MatteoGioia/neuron/zettelkasten/University/University.md

 # University

-Sezione dedicata ad appunti università
+Sezione dedicata ad appunti università.

+**IMPORTANT: all the credit for images/slides parts included goes to the various lecturers**

 ## Terzo Anno